kavia-common/smart-finance-advisor-282201-283655/finance_backend/README.md

      ```
      python src/db/migrate.py
      ```

+Note:
+- For local development with SQLite created before migrations existed, the app startup will attempt a best-effort auto-heal:
+  - It will ensure base tables exist and add the `users.password_hash` column if missing.
+  - This avoids OperationalError on startup due to schema mismatch.
+- The preferred approach is to run the migration runner so your schema stays aligned across environments.

 Notes:
 - The runner executes each file in a transaction; if any statement fails, the file is rolled back.